-The begin_synchronization and end_synchronization events are fired before and after changes are applied to the remote and consolidated databases.
+The begin\synchronization and end\synchronization events are fired before and after changes are applied to the remote and consolidated databases.

-The begin_upload event marks the beginning of the upload transaction.
+The begin\upload event marks the beginning of the upload transaction.
 Applicable inserts and updates to the consolidated database are performed for all remote tables, then rows are deleted as applicable for all remote tables.
-After end_upload, upload changes are committed.
+After end\upload, upload changes are committed.

-If you do not want to delete rows from the consolidated database, do not write scripts for the upload_delete event, or use the STOP SYNCHRONIZATION DELETE statement in your PowerScript code.
-For more information, see "Deleting rows from the remote database only" on page 212.
+If you do not want to delete rows from the consolidated database, do not write scripts for the upload\delete event, or use the STOP SYNCHRONIZATION DELETE statement in your PowerScript code.
+For more information, see "Deleting rows from the remote database only" on page 214.

-The begin_download event marks the beginning of the download transaction.
-Applicable deletes are performed for all remote tables, and then rows are added as applicable for all remote tables in the download_cursor.
-After end_download, download changes are committed.
+The begin\download event marks the beginning of the download transaction.
+Applicable deletes are performed for all remote tables, and then rows are added as applicable for all remote tables in the download\cursor.
+After end\download, download changes are committed.
 These events have the date of the last download as a parameter.

-Other connection-level events can also occur, such as handle_error, report_error, and synchronization_statistics.
-For a complete list of events and examples of their use, see the chapter on synchronization events in the MobiLink Synchronization User's Guide.
+Other connection-level events can also occur, such as handle\error, report\error, and synchronization\statistics.
+For a complete list of events and examples of their use, see the chapter on synchronization events in the MobiLink Administration Guide.